 Fr.
 Jungers writes of Nature as well, appreciation for life and for God’s gifts to Humankind.

 He shows his serious side in his poems about the suffering of Third World populations, unequal treatment and injustice wherever it may be found, political corruption and hypocrisy of world leaders.

 Once in a while, readers are amazed and amused by his humorous, yet serious wordplay messages, based on his long life experience.

 - 2015 – Showunmi Olawale Michael won with a double triolet dedicated to Fr.
 Jungers.
 He was awarded a brand new laptop.
 Showunmi also won the May edition of the BPPC 2015.

 - 2016 – Kanyinsola Olorunnisola won with a poem entitled ‘TELL US WHERE THEY TOUCHED YOU’, the top entry of the September edition of the BPPC 2016.
-He is the winner of the won the BPPC February 2016.
+He won the BPPC February 2016.